DanHederman/Game_Engines_Assignment/README.md

 ## Aspects to Note

 I am particularly happy with how the audio control ended up working for this project.
-The spirals down either side of the tunnel are unique for each Audio track.
-I am also relly happy with how the microphone feature ended up working, although not consistent due to the quality of the mic used its still a good feature.
+The spirals down either side of the tunnel are unique for each audio track.
+I am also really happy with how the microphone feature ended up working, although not consistent due to the quality of the mic used its still a good feature.
 I also like the variety of shapes used for the tunnel that combined with the colour gradients I made look really psychedelic